hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 - `cdk synth`       emits the synthesized CloudFormation template
 - `cdk destroy`     destroy the CDK application in your default AWS account/region

-Note: a `cdk diff` command might take up to the minute.
-The main reason here is that the CDK command perform a hash of a very big file (`train.txt`) that we are uploading as an asset of the application.
+Note: a `cdk diff` command might take up several seconds.
+The main reason here is that the CDK command performs a hash of a very big file (`train.txt`) that we are uploading as an asset of the application.

 ## Clean up